digiur/Digi-n-D/locations/the-wizards-tower-inn.md

 To the left a large Goliath wearing elaborate-looking goggles sits in a comfortable-looking chair next to a stairway curving up and around out of sight.

-*Upon further inspection his chair is made of the finest materials and constructed with the hands of a master artisan.
+*Upon further inspection his chair is made of the finest materials and constructed by the hands of a master artisan.
 It is easy to decern it's quality*

 Next to him, on a small stool, sits a strange-looking plant in a small clay pot.